AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/interface.md

 skipping the interface and not filling it with recipe batches, and more importantly, not inserting the next batch until there's space in storage.

 ![Interfaces!](../assets/assemblies/interface_storage_pipe_furnace.png)

-Another useful trait is that while most fluid tanks can only store 1 type of fluid, interfaces can store up to 9, as well as items.
-They're essentially just chests/multi-fluid tanks with some extra functionality, and you can prevent that extra functionality by keeping them disconnected from any networks.
-Thus, they are useful in some niche cases where you want to store a small amount of a bunch of different stuff.

 ## Variants